quickplatinum/Plotly_Deployment/README.md

 ### Customization option chosen
 1. Add an image to the jumbotron. (added a blue DNA picture)
 2. Add background color or a variety of compatible colors to the webpage.
 (Changed the color of the bar graph)
 3. Use a custom font with contrast for the colors.
-4. Add more information about the project as a paragraph on the page.
+(Changed title font to monospace and changed title bottom color to dark red)
-5. Add information about what each graph visualizes, either under or next to each graph.
+4. Add information about what each graph visualizes, either under or next to each graph.
+(Added a bubble with chart descriptions and some emojis)